 It’s strange how, as adults, we forget that childhood is completely different.
 Oh sure, we romanticize and are nostalgic.
 We remember the taste of fresh lemonade on the summer afternoon, just as fireflies started to glow.
 But, do you really remember what you worried about?
 What you misunderstood and how it affected your world and your interactions?
+When writing children, you have to consider how your adult perspective may be limited.

 Children base their assumptions about things they have no experience with on things that they do have experience with.
 Some children take words and phrasing super-literally, and some children grapple with abstract concepts longer than others.
 Like adults, children vary in speed, intelligence, sense of humor; unlike adults, children do not logically process consequences, conclusions, outcomes, results, or long-term effects.
 Children do not have words to express their emotions or the way they understand something.
 Children do not have the experience to contextualize.